CPHS/OPHS Glossary of Terms

 A person's voluntary agreement, based upon adequate knowledge and

-or to undergo a diagnostic, therapeutic, or preventive procedure.
+to undergo a diagnostic, therapeutic, or preventive procedure.
+In giving

-In giving informed consent, subjects may not waive or appear to waive
+informed consent, subjects may not waive or appear to waive any of their

-any of their legal rights, or release or appear to release the investigator,
+legal rights, or release or appear to release the investigator, the sponsor,

-the sponsor, and the institution or agents thereof from liability
+and the institution or agents thereof from liability for negligence.

 Institution (1):